-As a significant proportion of mutations may be associated with diseases because they disrupt the interaction network of the protein.
-Even though the interactome remains incompletely characterized \cite{}, the underlying basis of a large number of diseases can be inferred utilizing the network context of the disease-associated biomolecules \cite{PMID:25700523}.

 As a mutation typically displays tissue-specific phenotypic effects, an understanding of functional constraints on a protein should also incorporate tissue information.
 While the gene regulatory network is being mapped out in a developmental time point and cell type-dependent fashion by several international consortia (cite ENCODE, REMC), the PPI network is largely treated in a static fashion.
 Recent work has tried to integrate proteome and gene expression profiles with PPI networks to create tissue-specific networks \cite{}.
 However, these studies typically neglect the protein isoform even though the interactions a protein is involved in is highly dependent on its isoform \cite{Kim, Babu}.
 A structural study on the effect of sequence variations on isoform-dependent PPI complexes has not been performed and will improve the prediction of phenotypic effects due to missense mutations.
+However, it is likely that the high costs (both financial as well as in terms of experimental labor) associated with studying isoform-specific assays in various cell types have impeded these types of studies.
+We anticipate that isoform-specific protein-protein interaction network annotation will become easier and more accessible in the near future, which will present new opportunities to better annotate such networks.

 Effect of Mutations on Disordered Regions:

 The discovery and prominent role (>30% of eukaryotic proteome) of intrinsically disordered regions within proteins that lack an ordered three-dimensional structure, has challenged the paradigm that structure determines the function of protein \cite{Dunker}.
 The hubs in PPI networks tend to contain higher amount of disordered regions and these regions typically gain structure only after binding to a ligand or another biomolecule \cite{PMID:18364713,PMID24606139}.
 The assessment of a mutation on the activity of an intrinsically disordered protein is even more challenging because it would depend upon the effect of a mutation on either the unfolded ensemble and the structure gained in the presence of its interaction partner.
 Due to their flexibility, the unfolded ensembles of disordered proteins are difficult to characterize using either experimental or computational techniques \cite{PMID:19162471,PMID:22947936}.
 However, the effect of mutations on the functional viability of a disordered protein is important because a number of proteins also change their interaction partners in a tissue-specific manner based upon the dominant isoform of the protein in that tissue \cite{PMID:23633940}.
-Cancer driver mutations are enriched in these alternatively-spliced disordered motifs showing that they are important for understanding the phenotypic effects of sequence variations in the human genome.
+Cancer driver mutations are enriched in these alternatively-spliced disordered motifs showing that they are important for understanding the phenotypic effects of sequence variations in the human genome \cite{PMID:23633940}.

 Conclusions:

 The exponential growth in genomic data has elucidated that a surprisingly large amount of genomic variation exists within the human population and it has also helped identify a vast number of rare variants and disease-associated variants.
-Though the motivation of developing methods to annotate the effects of variants that cause human disease are clear, it remains challenging to do so as it requires bridging together sequences, structures, and networks in a multi-hierarchical fashion to understand the functional constraints on a protein family.
-Ultimately, we need to develop methods to predict the phenotype from a person’s genotype and allow physicians to incorporate personalized medicine in their daily practice.
+Though the motivation of developing methods to annotate the effects of variants that cause human disease are clear, it remains challenging to do so as it requires bridging disparate sources of information together to understand the functional constraints on a protein family.
+The network properties of the protein along with sequence and structural information regarding the nonsynonymous amino acid change need to all be considered in a single framework before predicting the phenotypic impact of an amino acid change.